Clooos/Home-Assistant-Mobile-First/README.md

 *Also note that I'm using the UI mode and this is the way that I will cover in the next part of this guide.*

-1. First you need to add the following lines to your `configuration.yaml` and translate it to the language you want, then save it.
+1. First you need to add the following lines to your `configuration.yaml` and translate it to the language you want, then save it and restart Home Assistant.

 ```
 sensor: